fabriciocunhauk/interflix/README.md

 ## Interflix

-Inteflix is a Netflix like that you can make a playlist using youtube videos.
+Inteflix is a Netflix like page that you can make a playlist using youtube videos.

 <img src="src/assets/imagens/Front-photo.PNG">